Kaboom242/quillquest-stories/Golemheart/Narative-Bible.md

 - Religious banter with Greta about spirits vs. divine creator creates playful debates and mutual respect.

 **Skills & Magic:**
-- Witchcraft (Etching, Threadcraft, Hearthflame, Horticulture), quick learning, improvisation, and creative problem-solving.
+- Quick learning, improvisation, and creative problem-solving.
 - Her magic is new and evolving, blending Eastern spiritual wisdom with the practical traditions of Elarion.
 - **Staff Ability:** Lin's blackthorn staff houses a powerful Forest Spirit, allowing her to channel vine magic and unleash brambles in moments of crisis.
 The staff responds to her will and emotional state, growing and adapting as their partnership deepens (bramble tangles, broom bristles, lantern hook, etc.).
 - **Hearthflame:** Just beginning to understand internal qi cultivation, emotional harmony, and protective warding.